HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 #### Cantrips
 1. Transform into an oily formless creature with your face that has either
 	- a fly speed of 2x Movement
-	- b) 3x Movement
+	- 3x Movement
-	- c) a swim speed of 2x Movement
+	- a swim speed of 2x Movement
-	- d) a burrow speed of Movement
+	- a burrow speed of Movement
-	- e) the ability to squeeze through gaps smaller than a human head.
+	- the ability to squeeze through gaps smaller than a human head.
 2. Dim or extinguish all non-magical light sources in a 20’ radius.
 3. Touch someone to learn if they have killed another sentient creature in the last 24hrs.